Kaneez Fathima: Political career

 Fatima is a member of Indian National Congress (INC) political party.
-After the passing away of Dr Qamar ul Islam, Fatima had initially refused to contest but was persuaded by Siddaramaiah, Mallikarjun Kharge and G.Parameshwar.
-Besides people of all communities convinced her to contest.
-Many Gulbarga leaders from Congress MLA Priyank Kharge, MLA Ajay Singh, Wahid Ali Fatihakhwani, Nazar Mohammed Khan, ex-HKE President Basavaraj Bhimalli, etc. supported her and more than sympathy, the election campaign was done by highlighting the contributions of her husband Qamar-ul-Islam and won the election against Nasir Hussain Ustad of JD(s) and Chandrakanth Patil of BJP by 5,940 votes.
+After the death of Dr Qamar ul Islam, Fatima had initially refused to contest but was persuaded by Siddaramaiah, Mallikarjun Kharge and G.Parameshwar.
+Many Gulbarga leaders from Congress including Priyank Kharge, Ajay Singh, Wahid Ali Fatihakhwani, Nazar Mohammed Khan, ex-HKE President Basavaraj Bhimalli, etc. supported her.
+She won the election against Nasir Hussain Ustad of JD(s) and Chandrakanth Patil of BJP by 5,940 votes.

 CAA Protest

 A massive protest, the largest in North Karnataka, took place in the town of Kalaburagi against the Citizenship Amendment Act (CAA).
 Around 15,000 people gathered for a protest march and came out defying the Section 144 notification that was imposed on the entire state of Karnataka.
-MLA Kaneez Fatima was the major catalyst in mobilising citizens.
+Fatima was the major catalyst in mobilising citizens.
 All local Congress Corporators reportedly came out in support of the protest.